gardener/gardener/docs/proposals/20-ha-control-planes.md

 ### Single-Zone

-Furthermore, for HA shoot cluster with failure tolerance of `node` the following anti-affinity rule guarantees that each pod of a control plane component is scheduled onto a different node.
-For the `Kube-Apiserver` this can mean that a seed cluster has to have even more than three nodes (see [Recommended-number-of-nodes-and-zones](#recommended-number-of-nodes-and-zones)) by the time of scheduling if `HPA` scales the deployment beyond three replicas.
-This should be common for most of the seeds running in production.
-In addition, we think that fulfilling the node spread is more important for HA shoots than supporting seeds with the absolute minimum worker count in that edge case.
+There are control plane components (like etcd) which requires one etcd member pod per node.
+Following anti-affinity rule guarantees that each pod of etcd is scheduled onto a different node.
 ```yaml
 spec:
   affinity: